my-realm/musings/vulnerable-airports.md

 <br>

-There are most probably other reasons or hot-button issues that could motivate seemingly random groups of amateur combatants and "irregular" militia to join the so-called war effort in their region against any invading regime, to use drones for directing attacks against the perceived enemy.
+There are most probably other reasons or hot-button issues that could motivate random groups of amateur combatants and "irregular" militia to join the so-called war effort in their region against any invading regime, to use drones for directing attacks against the perceived enemy.
 For instance: Saudi-Yemeni issues concerning the airspace around the Red Sea; or the Jammu and Kashmir issue pertaining to India's and Pakistan's airspace; or the Tibet and Taiwan issues pertaining to China's airspace; Estonia-Latvia-Belarus-Bosnia-Moldova-Poland-Ukraine-Russia issue pertaining to European airspace; and so on and so forth.

 Also worth considering, what if kids playing with drones unintentionally cause a commercial airplane to crash because their innocent drone happened to be flying near an airport, or at an altitude where it could intercept an airplane?